-- 1. The name and address of the complainant and his/her title or status. - 2.
-The date the complaint was filed. - 3.
-The specific allegation made and any corrective action requested by the complainant. - 4.
-The name and address of the respondents. - 5.
+- 4. The name and address of the respondents. - 5.
 The levels of processing followed, and the resolution, date and decision-making authority at each level. - 6.
 A summary of facts and evidence presented by each party involved. - 7.
 A determination of the facts, statement of the final resolution, and the nature and date(s) of any corrective or remedial action taken.

+Ist Reading: December 9, 2013

+2nd Reading and Approval: January 13, 2014

-First Reading of Updates: July 13, 2020 Second Reading/Approval of Updates: August 10, 2020 First Reading/Approval of Updates: July 8, 2024
+First Reading of Updates: July 13, 2020

+Second Reading/Approval of Updates: August 10, 2020